 - Fishing is permitted on the beach.

-- Sitting and sunbathing will be permitted starting on Friday, May 22.
+- Sitting and sunbathing is permitted as of Friday, May 22.

 - Surfing is permitted at Poverty Beach (Wilmington Avenue), The Cove, Surfing Beach (Gurney Street), and South Queen (Queen Street).

 - Swimming is allowed as of Saturday, June 13, at 10 am.
 Life guards will be stationed at the following beaches: Poverty, Hughes, Philadelphia, Queen, Jefferson/Howard, Stockton, Steger, Windsor, Mogck (Grant Ave), 1st Ave, Broadway, Cannone, South Philly, Baltimore, and The Cove.